Cost-saving initiatives in business can help offset rising expenses or falling profits.

 Another major cost-trimming strategy is outsourcing.
 Outsourcing can help you reduce the costs of payroll, often one of the biggest expenses on business budgets.

-A number of different categories of tasks lend themselves to outsourcing:
+A number of different tasks lend themselves to outsourcing, including the following:

-- Tasks which are essential for infrastructure but don’t involve your team’s core competence, such as bookkeeping
+- Tasks that are essential for infrastructure but don’t involve your team’s core competence, such as bookkeeping

-- Tasks which you lack the in-house skill to handle effectively, such as tech support
+- Tasks you lack the in-house skill to handle effectively, such as tech support

 Review your payroll costs and operational structure and seek to identify places where outsourcing might help you cut expenses.